Introduction

 -

-The category now includes both monitoring-first tools and broader systems that combine measurement with optimization workflows.
+The category now includes monitoring-first tools, enterprise SEO platforms with AI visibility modules, and broader systems that combine measurement with optimization workflows.

 -